Injection Test: What are Primary and Secondary Injection Tests?

 Due to the following reasons, you may want to use Injection Test Sets over a specific period.

-• For device protection; Again, if the device cannot trip with a given time, it will damage the equipment downstream more than you expect.
+• For device protection: Again, if the device cannot trip within a given time, it will damage the equipment downstream more than you expect.

 To avoid these events from happening, you have to conduct the current injection method.
-That way, your electrical devices will give you a good performance in the longer run.
+That way, your electrical devices will give you a good performance in the long run.

 Secondary Injection Tests